L'âme du vin -- Charles Baudelaire

 The gullet of a man by toil worn down,

-And in his warm breast lies a sweet tomb
+And in his warm breast is a sweet tomb

 Where I’m far cozier than down my chill cellars.

-Elbows on the table and rolling up your sleeves,
+Elbows on the table and sleeves rolled up,

 You'll glory be me and be satisfied;

-“I'll light up the eyes of your elated wife;
+“I'll light the eyes of your elated wife;

 And will be, for that frail athlete of life,